JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-create-first-app.md

    If you haven't set up your team yet, use the **Add an Account** option in the **Team** list and follow Xcode instructions.

-6. Make sure that the Bundle ID is unique.
+6. Make sure that the Bundle Identifier is unique and the Signing Certificate is successfully assigned.

 ##### Run the app